Parent's Guide to Internet Safety

 - ZAC Browser — A specialized online environment for children with autism.

-- Open Dyslexic Plugin for Chrome and for Firefox — A browser extension that displays page content using a font designed to be readable by people with dyslexia.
+- Open Dyslexic — A plugin for Chrome that displays page content using a font designed to be readable by people with dyslexia.

 - Dyslite — A similar, but premium, cross-browser plugin with more font options.